Next Start

 Advanced

 Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with hard work.77 To learn more about each of these career paths, read this CNC Career Guide.
+As with any industry, over time, they may be able to advance in their career with experience and hard work.
+To learn more about these positions, read this CNC career guide.

 Have questions about CNC machining careers?
-Check out these frequently asked questions:
+Check out the answers to these frequently asked questions:

-In addition to this, machinists will need to complete some form of training, whether it’s on the job or through a training program like NASCAR Tech’s CNC Machining Technology program.
-The benefit of completing a program like this is the ability to gain foundational skills in a short amount of time before entering the workforce — which can catch the eye of employers and give you an advantage when applying for jobs.
+In addition to this, machinists will need to complete some form of training, whether it’s on the job or through a training program, like our CNC Machining Technology program.
+The benefit of completing a program like this is the ability to gain foundational skills in a short amount of time—which can catch the eye of potential employers and give applicants an advantage when applying for jobs.

 The length of time it takes to complete CNC machinist school varies depending on the institution.
-At NASCAR Tech, you can train to become a CNC Machinist in just 36 weeks!
+At NASCAR Tech, you can train to pursue a career as a CNC machinist after just 36 weeks!

 It’s important to know that operators, set-up operators (or machinists) and programmers play different roles in a CNC environment.
 Check out this blog on the differences between each position.